danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ### Managing api routes

-With the `ApiEnvironment` enum in place, we can list available api routes in another enum.
+With the `ApiEnvironment` enum in place, we can list available API routes in another enum.
 Add this enum to the `Api` folder:

 ```swift
 import Foundation